communitiesuk/epb-ecaas-api/lambda/README.md

 # HEM Lambda

-The code for the lambda HEM.
+The code for the HEM lambda.

-Locally this depends on the home-energy-model repository being located where the simlink inside `lambda/hem` points to (`../../epb-home-energy-model/`).
+Locally this depends on the home-energy-model repository being in the location that the simlink inside `lambda/hem` points to (`../../epb-home-energy-model/`).

 ## Building the lambda